dbgjerez/ocp-logging/README.md

 ### Create ClusterLogging instance

-By default, the Operator doesn't do anything.
+An operator is an application that has a controller that checks the state of our CRD to ensure the state of our applications.

 We have to create a ```ClusterLogging instance``` with the definition of the different pieces:

 ```bash
 kind: ClusterLogging